MuhammadLaiqAli/Project22-phase3/Django/README.md

 This might mean the django-extensions may work with older or unsupported versions but it is not guarantee and most likely will not fix bugs related to incompatibilities with older versions.

+# Performance and optimization

+## Introduction
+Generally one’s first concern is to write code that works, whose logic functions as required to produce the expected output.
+Sometimes, however, this will not be enough to make the code work as efficiently as one would like.

+In this case, what’s needed is something - and in practice, often a collection of things - to improve the code’s performance without, or only minimally, affecting its behavior.

+## General approaches

+## What are you optimizing for?
+It’s important to have a clear idea what you mean by ‘performance’.
+There is not just one metric of it.

+Improved speed might be the most obvious aim for a program, but sometimes other performance improvements might be sought, such as lower memory consumption or fewer demands on the database or network.

+Improvements in one area will often bring about improved performance in another, but not always; sometimes one can even be at the expense of another.
+For example, an improvement in a program’s speed might cause it to use more memory.
+Even worse, it can be self-defeating - if the speed improvement is so memory-hungry that the system starts to run out of memory, you’ll have done more harm than good.

+There are other trade-offs to bear in mind.
+Your own time is a valuable resource, more precious than CPU time.
+Some improvements might be too difficult to be worth implementing, or might affect the portability or maintainability of the code.
+Not all performance improvements are worth the effort.

+So, you need to know what performance improvements you are aiming for, and you also need to know that you have a good reason for aiming in that direction - and for that you need:

+## Performance benchmarking
+It’s no good just guessing or assuming where the inefficiencies lie in your code.

+## Caching
+Often it is expensive (that is, resource-hungry and slow) to compute a value, so there can be huge benefit in saving the value to a quickly accessible cache, ready for the next time it’s required.

+It’s a sufficiently significant and powerful technique that Django includes a comprehensive caching framework, as well as other smaller pieces of caching functionality.

+## The caching framework
+Django’s caching framework offers very significant opportunities for performance gains, by saving dynamic content so that it doesn’t need to be calculated for each request.

+For convenience, Django offers different levels of cache granularity: you can cache the output of specific views, or only the pieces that are difficult to produce, or even an entire site.

+Implementing caching should not be regarded as an alternative to improving code that’s performing poorly because it has been written badly.
+It’s one of the final steps toward producing well-performing code, not a shortcut.

+## cached_property
+It’s common to have to call a class instance’s method more than once.
+If that function is expensive, then doing so can be wasteful.

+Using the cached_property decorator saves the value returned by a property; the next time the function is called on that instance, it will return the saved value rather than re-computing it.
+Note that this only works on methods that take self as their only argument and that it changes the method to a property.

+Certain Django components also have their own caching functionality; these are discussed below in the sections related to those components.

+## Understanding laziness
+Laziness is a strategy complementary to caching.
+Caching avoids recomputation by saving results; laziness delays computation until it’s actually required.

+Laziness allows us to refer to things before they are instantiated, or even before it’s possible to instantiate them.
+This has numerous uses.

+For example, lazy translation can be used before the target language is even known, because it doesn’t take place until the translated string is actually required, such as in a rendered template.

+Laziness is also a way to save effort by trying to avoid work in the first place.
+That is, one aspect of laziness is not doing anything until it has to be done, because it may not turn out to be necessary after all.
+Laziness can therefore have performance implications, and the more expensive the work concerned, the more there is to gain through laziness.

+Python provides a number of tools for lazy evaluation, particularly through the generator and generator expression constructs.
+It’s worth reading up on laziness in Python to discover opportunities for making use of lazy patterns in your code.

+## Laziness in Django
+Django is itself quite lazy.
+A good example of this can be found in the evaluation of QuerySets.
+QuerySets are lazy.
+Thus a QuerySet can be created, passed around and combined with other QuerySets, without actually incurring any trips to the database to fetch the items it describes.
+What gets passed around is the QuerySet object, not the collection of items that - eventually - will be required from the database.

+On the other hand, certain operations will force the evaluation of a QuerySet.
+Avoiding the premature evaluation of a QuerySet can save making an expensive and unnecessary trip to the database.

+Django also offers a keep_lazy() decorator.
+This allows a function that has been called with a lazy argument to behave lazily itself, only being evaluated when it needs to be.
+Thus the lazy argument - which could be an expensive one - will not be called upon for evaluation until it’s strictly required.

+## Database optimization
+Django’s database layer provides various ways to help developers get the best performance from their databases.
+The database optimization documentation gathers together links to the relevant documentation and adds various tips that outline the steps to take when attempting to optimize your database usage.

+## HTTP performance
+Middleware¶
+Django comes with a few helpful pieces of middleware that can help optimize your site’s performance.
+They include:

+## ConditionalGetMiddleware
+Adds support for modern browsers to conditionally GET responses based on the ETag and Last-Modified headers.
+It also calculates and sets an ETag if needed.

+## GZipMiddleware
+Compresses responses for all modern browsers, saving bandwidth and transfer time.
+Note that GZipMiddleware is currently considered a security risk, and is vulnerable to attacks that nullify the protection provided by TLS/SSL.
+See the warning in GZipMiddleware for more information.

+## Static files
+Static files, which by definition are not dynamic, make an excellent target for optimization gains.

+## ManifestStaticFilesStorage
+By taking advantage of web browsers’ caching abilities, you can eliminate network hits entirely for a given file after the initial download.

+ManifestStaticFilesStorage appends a content-dependent tag to the filenames of static files to make it safe for browsers to cache them long-term without missing future changes - when a file changes, so will the tag, so browsers will reload the asset automatically.